 Integrated care has become a key focus of reform in England as a response to a need to deliver further efficiency savings.
 Devolution is part of a number of wide range of new initiatives to develop and deliver integrated care.
+Find out more below.

 Greater Manchester Devolution

 In April this year (2016), Greater Manchester became the first English region to get full control of its health spending.

 The ten local authorities that make up Greater Manchester and its Combined Authority (GMCA) include Bolton, Bury, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford, Wigan and Manchester City councils.
 Part of the deal includes a directly elected Mayor from 2017, who will represent the entire city region and provide governance.
 Until then, there is an interim Mayor providing management across the entire city.
 Read more about the GMCA and Mayor here

 As part of the devolution of Great Manchester’s £6bn Health and Social Care budget, the NHS and GMCA published a Memorandum of Understanding (MOU) about their plans in 2015.
 Read the MOU here.

 As part of the health devolution agreement, the 37 NHS organisations and local authorities in Greater Manchester have committed to produce a comprehensive plan for health and social care.
 The final draft of this plan ‘Taking Charge of our Health and Social Care in Greater Manchester’ was endorsed by the Health and Social Care Strategic Partnership Board in December, 2015 and sets out their collective ambition for the region over the next five years.
 Read more about the plan here.

 The Greater Manchester Commissioning Strategy outlines a five-year plan to deliver improvement and reform of health and social care services across GM.
 Read more about the Strategy here.